-SEER is an efficiency guideline for ACs, and the higher the number, the cheaper it is to operate.
-The difference between 23.5 and 26 is not crazy however, and the efficiency changes depending on the model.
-On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
+SEER is an efficiency guideline for air conditioners, and the bigger the number, the cheaper it is to operate.
+The difference between 23.5 and 26 is not crazy however, and the efficiency varies depending on the model.
+On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
 It tells you how efficient the system is at heating.
-You can tell from these examples by looking at the SEER rating, air conditioners are almost equal, if not even better depending on the AC you choose.
+You can tell from these examples by looking at the SEER rating, air conditioners are almost equal, if not even better depending on the model you choose.
 The largest difference between them is that heat pumps can also add warmth to your home while an AC can't.

 Does climate matter for heat pumps?

 Heat pumps are more effective in hotter climates with less severe winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
-We recommend a consultation with a NATE certified HVAC tech who has experience in your city before settling on a heat pump.
-If the equipment just isn't right for your climate, you could have unnecessarily high electric bills.
-Once the temperature drops too low, it's difficult for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
-This means you could start running your heat pump non-stop or switching on emergency heat 24/7 during winter which drives your energy consumption up.
+We recommend a consultation with a NATE certified HVAC tech who has experience in your city before getting your heart set on a heat pump.
+If the equipment just isn't right for your area, you could have unnecessarily high electric bills.
+Once the temperature gets too low, it's near impossible for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
+This means you may start running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption way up.

 How does a heat pump compare to a furnace?